zubron/stacksmith-examples/generic/minio/README.md

-# Base image template
+# Generic application stack template

-In this example, you can find how to install a new service on top of the base image for Stacksmith.
+In this example, you can find how to install a new service on top of the generic application stack template for Stacksmith.
 [Minio](https://www.minio.io) is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
 It is compatible with the Amazon S3 API.

 ## Package and deploy with Stacksmith

 1. Go to [stacksmith.bitnami.com](https://stacksmith.bitnami.com)
-2. Create a new application and select the `Base image` Stack Template
+2. Create a new application and select the `Generic application (no pre-installed runtime)` Stack Template
 3. Select the targets you are interested on (AWS,K ubernetes,...)
 5. Upload the [_build.sh_](scripts/build.sh) and [_run.sh_](scripts/run.sh) scripts from the [_scripts/_](scripts/) folder.
 For this example it is not necessary to upload any application file since the Minio binary will be downloaded at build time.
 6. Click the <kbd>Create</kbd> button